Gain in Performance of Teleportation with Uniformity-breaking Distributions: Introduction

 In the present work, we concentrate on another ingredient, specifically, the distribution of the input state, involved in teleportation.
 In this regard, it was shown that instead of choosing input states uniformly from the entire Bloch sphere if Alice has to teleport one of the two non-orthogonal states, given randomly with equal probability, one ebit (one copy of a maximally entangled state) of the shared resource is necessary which was named as ``two-state teleportation" \cite{henderson'00}.
 Notice that if Alice apriori has the information about the input state, she can teleport only via classical channel without requiring the expensive entangled state while for completely unknown inputs taken uniformly from the Bloch sphere, perfect teleportation is not possible if Alice-Bob pair share a quantum state having less than one ebit.
 In another work, optimal teleportation was designed by considering noisy inputs together with a noisy channel \cite{taketani'12}.

 In our work, we enforce another kind of restrictions on inputs.
 In particular, instead of limiting the set of states to be teleported, we impose that the input distribution is not uniform.
 We show explicitly how prior information about the input states encoded in the non-uniform distribution \emph{enhances} average teleportation fidelity.
 Specifically, we employ two different distributions over Bloch sphere for choosing inputs, namely polar cap distribution which is obtained by changing the polar angles of the Bloch sphere, and von Mises-Fisher distribution \cite{Fisher}.
 We characterize the nonclassicality of teleportation protocol via average fidelity where the averaging is performed over the corresponding distribution of inputs.
 In addition, we also evaluate fidelity deviation which indicates for a given channel, how different states get teleported far from the target state \cite{bang'18} (see also \cite{ds, dev1, arka'20, dev2}).
 In case of the polar cap as well as von Mises-Fisher distributions, we obtain compact forms of average fidelities for arbitrary two-qubit density matrices in terms of the correlation matrix and show that similar formalisms can also be applied to obtain fidelity deviations.
 It is worth mentioning here that the non-uniform distribution has very recently been considered in the context of average gate fidelity to distinguish between two noisy scenarios \cite{nielson'02, gate'20}.
-For arbitrary pure two-qubit states, we observe that the average fidelity increases and deviation decrease with the increase of prior information.
+For arbitrary pure two-qubit states, we observe that the average fidelity increases and deviation decreases with the increase of prior information.
 The information content of the initial ensemble is quantified by the fidelity of classical cloning i.e., measure-prepare method \cite{MassarPop} in both situations.
 Interestingly, we find that for a fixed amount of information extractable by using classical protocol, polar cap distribution yields less deviation compared to von Mises-Fisher distribution for pure shared states while the average fidelities for both the distributions coincide.
-Moreover, we show that in contrast to a uniform distribution, classical communication required for obtaining a fixed value of teleportation fidelity decreases with the increase of information in inputs.
+Moreover, we show that in contrast to a uniform distribution, classical communication (CC) required for obtaining a fixed value of teleportation fidelity decreases with the increase of information in inputs.
+Moreover, we present an adaptive local operations and classical communication (LOCC) scheme depending on the prior information required to enhance the fidelity.
+Since all the results obtained here are similar to the original teleportation protocol with respect to the measurements and unitary operations performed by the sender and the receiver respectively, the proposed scheme can be experimentally realized with currently available technologies.